santinic/pampy/README.md

 | `{'type':'dog', age: _ }` | Any dict with `type: "dog"` and with an age | `{"type":"dog", "age": 3}` | `3` | `{"type":"cat", "age":2}` |

 ## Install

-Currently it works only in Python3.
+Currently it works only in Python 3.7 [Because dict matching can work only in the latest Pythons](https://mail.python.org/pipermail/python-dev/2017-December/151283.html).

+Support for Python2 is coming.

 To install it:

 ```$ pip install pampy```